Adi-tya98/demo_adi/README.md

 # demo_adi
 try to learn the git and github
 <br>
-hello lets change the local and see it in the github
+hello lets change the local and see it in the github <BR>
+now change in github and see at vscode